-We will take an x-ray of the area to determine the best way to extract the tooth and the appropriate anesthetic technique required to ensure your comfort and care.
+We will take an x-ray of the area to determine the best way to extract the tooth and the appropriate anaesthetic technique required to ensure your comfort and care.

 When your extraction is complete, we will give you guidance on what to do at home.
 It is important that you closely follow the post-extraction aftercare instructions to promote a healthy recovery.

-Rest: Rest for a few hours following treatment and avoid strenuous excercise.
+Rest: Rest for a few hours following treatment, and avoid strenuous exercise.
 Do not rinse for at least 24 hours.